stamford-syntax-club/onboarding-basics/docs/data types.md

 ### Objects

 Consider a recipe for a sandwich.
-It has different parts: "ingredients," "steps," and "prep time."
+It has different parts: "name", "ingredients", and "steps".
 In JavaScript, you can create an object to hold all these details in a structured way.

 JavaScript objects are written with curly braces `{}`